 • There is a $5 entry fee, payable at the conference or in advance.

-• Depending on the number of entries, rounds will take place on Thursday morning (10 - 11 AM) & Friday late afternoon (4:30 - 5:30 PM).
+• Depending on the number of entries, rounds will take place on Thursday and Friday.
 Entrants need only attend one round.
 In the event that call-backs are desired, information will be posted at the registration desk after the Friday round.

 • Monologues may be 1 - 2 minutes long with a 30 second grace period.
 Monologues may not exceed 2.5 minutes.